 Absolute Mobility Ltd are proud to be announced as Official Sponsors of the Berkshire Banshees Wheelchair Rugby Team.

 Described by Banshees squad member Umit Akyildiz as ‘wheelchair basketball with added bruises’, wheelchair rugby is a high octane, fast-paced game played on indoor courts.
 Originally invented in Canada in 1977, it is an exciting fusion of ice hockey, handball and rugby.
-It’s not just about speed and chair contact, but is also a tactically intelligent game to be involved in.
-It was originally known as ‘murderball’ due to the aggressive nature of the game as players are permitted to use their chair to block and hold opponents.
+It’s not just about speed and chair contact, but is also a tactically intelligent game.
+It was originally known as ‘murderball’ due to the aggressive nature of the game.
+Players are permitted to use their chair to block and hold opponents.

 “The local community has helped our business to grow and we are now able to give a little something back.” said Managing Director Darren O’Connell who founded Absolute Mobility ten years ago.
 “Lots of people have seen TV footage from the 2016 Rio games, but watching ‘murderball’ in real life is a different experience altogether.
 Sponsoring this comparatively new team of athletes will give us all a lot of pleasure and we look forward to supporting the Banshees continued successes.”